 What are the advantages of advertising by post?

-As postal direct marketing measures, for example in the form of flyers, letters or postcards, can be based on legitimate company interests, they do not require explicit consent.
-As a result, direct marketing by mail to existing customers and to new customers will continue to be possible even after the GDPR comes into force.
-Accordingly, you as an entrepreneur can maximize your reach with postcard marketing and theoretically contact all your existing customers, unless they opt out of direct contact.
+As direct postal marketing measures, for example in the form of flyers, letters or postcards, can be based on legitimate corporate interests, they do not require explicit consent.
+As a result, direct marketing by post to existing customers, as well as to new customers, is still possible even after the GDPR enters into force.
+Accordingly, as an entrepreneur, you can maximize your reach as an entrepreneur with GDPR compliant postcard marketing and, in theory, contact all your existing customers, unless they opt out of direct contact.

-Absolute range and automatic dispatch
+Absolute range and automatic shipping

-The different design possibilities of image and typography bring a clear additional benefit.
-The message stands out from numerous other advertising flyers and at the same time it manages to touch the recipient emotionally.
-Because by associating your promotional postcard with a card traditionally sent from a holiday, it is perceived as a gift.
+Sending an advertising message by postcard is an ideal way to stand out from your competitors as a company.
+The different design possibilities of image and typography bring a clear added value.
+The message stands out from countless other advertising flyers and at the same time manages to touch the recipient emotionally.
+Because the fact that your promotional postcard is demonstrably associated with a card traditionally sent from your holiday, it is perceived as a gift.

-A further advantage is that advertising campaigns can be delivered by post just as automatically as via online channels.
-At Postando, we enable you to define specific groups of recipients within the framework of so-called trigger campaigns and to reach them at a specific time.
+Another advantage is that advertising campaigns can be delivered by post just as automatically as via online channels.
+At Postando, we enable you to define specific groups of recipients as part of so-called trigger campaigns and to reach them at a specific time.

-The superiority of postal mailings can be attributed primarily to the fact that fewer mass mailings are sent out in contrast to e-mail marketing campaigns.
-Messages by mail are rather customer- or person-specific and therefore more personal.
-Furthermore, numerous studies indicate that the entry into force of the GDPR has resulted in an average loss of reach of over 55 percent in e-mail marketing.
-On the other hand, the postcard, as an appealing and personal mediator, is the ideal marketing tool to continue to attract 100 percent of existing customers.
+The superiority of postal mailings can be attributed primarily to the fact that, unlike email marketing campaigns, fewer mass mailings are sent.
+Messages by post are customer-specific or person-specific and therefore more personal.
+Furthermore, numerous studies indicate that the entry into force of the GDPR in e-mail marketing has resulted in a loss of reach of more than 55 percent on average.
+On the other hand, the postcard, as an appealing and personal intermediary, is the ideal marketing tool to continue to reach 100 percent of existing customers.

 Our B2B Portal